sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - reg-id (index 32): The registration id value is intended to uniquely identify a naming authority in a given scope (e.g., global, organization, vendor, customer, administrative domain, etc.) for the referenced entity.
-The value of a registration ID MUST be a RFC 3986 URI.
+The value of a registration ID MUST be a RFC 3986 URI; it is not intended to be dereferenced.
 The scope will usually be the scope of an organization.

 - role (index 33): An integer or textual value (integer label with text escape, see {{data-def}}) representing the relationship(s) between the entity, and this tag or the referenced software component.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
 Integer values in the range 0 to 255 correspond to registered entries in the IANA "Software Tag Entity Role Values" registry (see {{iana-entity-role}}.